 The disease is caused by a fault within the huntingtin gene, which provides instructions for making a protein called huntingtin.
 In healthy people, a repeated sequence of three DNA building blocks (CAG) occurs 6 to 35 times in the gene, whereas people with the faulty version have from 36 to more than 120 CAGs.
 A longer CAG repeat is correlated with earlier age of onset and faster disease progression.

-Prof Gill Bates is aiming to understand the molecular basis of Huntington’s disease in order to develop innovative new treatments.
-In particular, her team are focussing on ways to lower the levels of abnormal huntingtin molecules in cells.
-They are also developing ways to target DNA repair genes, thought to be involved in the disease, and studying the build-up of abnormal huntingtin protein aggregates inside the brain.
-The team will assess the effectiveness of any potential new treatments in laboratory models.
+Prof Gill Bates aims to understand the molecular basis of Huntington’s disease in order to develop innovative new treatments.
+In particular, her team focus on ways to lower the levels of abnormal huntingtin molecules in cells.
+They also develop ways to target DNA repair genes, thought to be involved in the disease, and studying the build-up of abnormal huntingtin protein aggregates inside the brain.
+The team aim to assess the effectiveness of any potential new treatments in laboratory models.

 2. Scientific goals